vicendominguez/nginx-zabbix-template/README.md

 It permits a fast configuration because of you can apply the same template to all your NGINX servers without modification/installation in the agents.

-Of course, it can be to work in the agent/client side too.
+Of course, it can work in the agent/client side too.

 Environment
 -----------